Axway/api-builder-standalone-tech-enablement/02_creating_microservices/project/product-review-service/README.md

 In the API Builder administration select the endpoint for which you want a flow.
 Clicking on the Create Flow will open the flow editor where the Flow can be designed.

-And that is bsically everything now we have a fully working API that could be tried out as explaned in the section How to Try?
+And that is basically everything now we have a fully working API that could be tried out as explaned in the section How to Try?